cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: cadmium at wavelength 214nm could not be fit on page.
+## Warning: competitive neighbourhood could not be fit on page.
 It will not be plotted.
+Warning:
-## Warning: cadmium at wavelength 228nm could not be fit on page.
+## tree performance could not be fit on page.
 It will not be plotted.
+Warning: air temperature
-## Warning: leaf physical resistance could not be fit on page.
+## could not be fit on page.
 It will not be plotted.
+Warning: biomass allocation could not be fit
+## on page.
+It will not be plotted.
+Warning: digital data acquisition could not be fit on page.
+## It will not be plotted.
+Warning: gene diversity could not be fit on page.
+It will not be
+## plotted.
+Warning: geomorphology could not be fit on page.
+It will not be plotted.
 Warning:
-## spatial genetic structure could not be fit on page.
+## intraspecific diversity could not be fit on page.
 It will not be plotted.
-Warning: water
+Warning: response
-## content could not be fit on page.
+## variable could not be fit on page.
 It will not be plotted.
+Warning: secondary compounds could
-Warning: wood shearing could not be
+## not be fit on page.
+It will not be plotted.
+Warning: spatial genetic structure could not be
 ## fit on page.
 It will not be plotted.
-Warning: wood stretching could not be fit on page.
+Warning: trait dissimilarity could not be fit on page.
 It
 ## will not be plotted.
-Warning: aeromorphic organic layer could not be fit on page.
-It will not
-## be plotted.
-Warning: BEF China projects could not be fit on page.
+Warning: wood bending could not be fit on page.
 It will not be plotted.
-## Warning: community weighted mean trait could not be fit on page.
+## Warning: wood compression could not be fit on page.
 It will not be plotted.
+Warning: wood
-## Warning: crown projection area could not be fit on page.
+## shearing could not be fit on page.
 It will not be plotted.
-Warning:
+Warning: aeromorphic organic layer
-## deposition could not be fit on page.
-It will not be plotted.
-Warning: eco-physiologic traits
 ## could not be fit on page.
 It will not be plotted.
-Warning: ecosystem functioning could not be
+Warning: basal area increment could not be
 ## fit on page.
 It will not be plotted.
-Warning: experimental treatment could not be fit on page.
-## It will not be plotted.
-Warning: flight interception could not be fit on page.
-It will not be
-## plotted.
-Warning: Flora of China could not be fit on page.
+Warning: cavity nesting hymenoptera could not be fit on
+## page.
 It will not be plotted.
-Warning:
-## haplotype could not be fit on page.
-It will not be plotted.
-Warning: human influence could not
-## be fit on page.
-It will not be plotted.
-Warning: inbreeding could not be fit on page.
+Warning: coarse root density could not be fit on page.
 It will
 ## not be plotted.
+Warning: community weighted mean trait could not be fit on page.
+It will not
-Warning: land use history could not be fit on page.
+## be plotted.
+Warning: directed extinction could not be fit on page.
 It will not be plotted.
-## Warning: leaf longevity could not be fit on page.
+## Warning: ecosystem functioning could not be fit on page.
 It will not be plotted.
-Warning: litter
+Warning:
-## thickness could not be fit on page.
+## experimental treatment could not be fit on page.
 It will not be plotted.
-Warning: matching status could not
+Warning: human
-## be fit on page.
+## influence could not be fit on page.
 It will not be plotted.
-Warning: microrelief could not be fit on page.
-It will
+Warning: multi-trophic
-## not be plotted.
-Warning: mineralization could not be fit on page.
+## interactions could not be fit on page.
 It will not be plotted.
-## Warning: multi-trophic interactions could not be fit on page.
-It will not be plotted.
-Warning:
+Warning: mycorrhiza could not
-## mycorrhiza could not be fit on page.
-It will not be plotted.
-Warning: nitrification could not
 ## be fit on page.
 It will not be plotted.
 Warning: nitrogen cycling could not be fit on page.
 It
 ## will not be plotted.
 Warning: non-random extinction could not be fit on page.
 It will not be
 ## plotted.
-Warning: phylogenetic distinctness could not be fit on page.
+Warning: pesticide could not be fit on page.
 It will not be plotted.
-## Warning: phytophagous insects could not be fit on page.
-It will not be plotted.
 Warning:
-## predators could not be fit on page.
+## phytophagous insects could not be fit on page.
 It will not be plotted.
-Warning: rainfall simulator could
+Warning: rainfall
+## simulator could not be fit on page.
+It will not be plotted.
+Warning: research proposals could
 ## not be fit on page.
 It will not be plotted.
-Warning: research proposals could not be fit on
+Warning: respiration could not be fit on page.
+It
-## page.
-It will not be plotted.
-Warning: rooting depth could not be fit on page.
+## will not be plotted.
+Warning: simpson diversity could not be fit on page.
 It will not be
 ## plotted.
-Warning: runoff plots could not be fit on page.
+Warning: snag height could not be fit on page.
 It will not be plotted.
-Warning: snag
+Warning:
-## height could not be fit on page.
+## species identity variable could not be fit on page.
 It will not be plotted.
+Warning:
-Warning: specialization could not be
+## temperature could not be fit on page.
+It will not be plotted.
+Warning: topography could not be
 ## fit on page.
 It will not be plotted.
+Warning: tree crown could not be fit on page.
+It will not
-Warning: species identity variable could not be fit on
+## be plotted.
+Warning: Weibull distribution could not be fit on page.
-## page.
 It will not be plotted.
-Warning: topography could not be fit on page.
-It will not be
-## plotted.
-Warning: vegetation stratum could not be fit on page.
+## Warning: wood ground tissue could not be fit on page.
 It will not be plotted.
-## Warning: Weibull distribution could not be fit on page.
-It will not be plotted.
 Warning: wood
-## porosity could not be fit on page.
+## mechanics could not be fit on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)